microsoft/pai/examples/jupyter/README.md

 ## Jupyter Notebook example

-To run Jupyter Notebook in PAI, you need to prepare a job configuration file and submit it through webportal.
+To run Jupyter Notebook in OpenPAI, you need to prepare a job configuration file and submit it through webportal.

+OpenPAI packaged the docker env required by the job for user to use.
+User could refer to [DOCKER.md](./DOCKER.md) to customize this example docker env.
+If user have built a customized image and pushed it to Docker Hub, replace our pre-built image `openpai/pai.example.caffe` with your own.

 Here's one configuration file example to use Jupyter Notebook as a tutorial to run a tensorflow mnist example:

-Please built your image and pushed it to your Docker registry, replace image `openpai/pai.example.tensorflow` with your own and modify the command if needed.

 ### Job configuration file